Synergy in Action. Unleashing the Power of Network Effects In Life

 Challenges may also bring some food for writing about in the blog or published as open-source projects that may also be written about.

-A blog itself helps to acquire traffic for side projects and assists in landing new contracts.
+A blog may help to acquire traffic for side projects and assist in landing new contracts.

 I think you got the idea.